Undline/ForestFox/readme.md

 # Multi-device control

 The goal here is to make a UI that can span multiple-devices seamlessly with the same look and feel.
 Not sure how this is going to be implemented just yet, but it should feel just like having another screen attached on the machine you are currently using.
 Possibly like a supped up controller of sorts, that is tuned for the device that its being projected on.
-Also, as a means of taking your work environment with you (although if your on a smaller display like a phone this may limit your abilities)
+Also, as a means of taking your work environment with you (although if your on a smaller display like a phone this may limit your abilities).
+Maybe the user controls what goes to another screen or should we allow controls that say if phone send chat (in GSS); would that make any sense? **Connected devices should show in the launcher for security purposes at minimum**